The best travel hair dryers for space-saving styling away from home

 - Price

-- Size and weight: The first thing to consider is where you're traveling and what mode of transport you'll use, which will determine how big and heavy the hair dryer should be.
+- Size and weight: The first thing to consider is where you're travelling and what mode of transport you'll use, which will determine how big and heavy the hair dryer should be.
 "If you are taking it on a plane, you'll want something that's lightweight and small enough to fit in your carry-on bag," says Asako Ito, beauty expert and founder of Divine Lashes.
-If you're traveling by train or car, you may be able to get away with something a bit heavier and bigger.
+If you're travelling by train or car, you may be able to get away with something a bit heavier and bigger.
 Some travel dryers are small enough to fit into a small duffel bag or purse, which can be helpful for quick on-the-go touchups if you're running in between meetings or stopping by Happy Hour after work.

 - Dual voltage: Many travel hair dryers come with dual voltage functionalities, and it's definitely an option to seek out if you make frequent international trips.
-According to Jasmine Rilington, hairstylist and founder of The Glam Room: "using a non-dual-voltage hair dryer overseas could cause a fuse to be blown at best and damage to your hair at worst."
+According to Jasmine Rilington, hairstylist and founder of The Glam Room, "using a non-dual-voltage hair dryer overseas could cause a fuse to be blown at best and damage to your hair at worst."

-woman&home newsletter
+Sign up for the woman&home newsletter

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.